-Detailed information about the TMRS fiduciary net position is available in a separately-issued TMRS financial report.
-That report may be obtained on the Internet at www.tmrs.com.
+Detailed information about the TMRS fiduciary net position is available in the Schedule of Changes in Fiduciary Net Position, by participating city.
+That report may be obtained at www.tmrs.com.

 Pension Expense and Deferred Outflows/Deferred Inflows of Resources Related to Pensions